 - enroll your children in Religious Education classes and encourage your tweens and teens to participate in youth activities.

-- Attend the Membership Exploration Classes.
+- Attend the Exploring UU Classes.
 These four classes, 90 minutes each, offer an excellent overview of Unitarian Universalism and University Unitarian Church, along with opportunities for personal reflection and interaction with other prospective members.
 There is no charge for the classes, but please do register so that we know how many people will be attending.
 See the bottom of this page for upcoming dates.
 If you are unable to take the class or believe you have already met the learning requirement through other experience, contact the Director of Ministries to arrange an interview and/or materials for A Self-Guided Journey.

 - Meet with a Visiting Steward about your pledge commitment.
 By making and fulfilling a financial pledge of whatever size is right for you, you are not only showing a commitment to sustaining this community, but also participating in the planning process for the budget.

 At least once a year, we hold a New Member Celebration.
 The whole church re-covenants as members during each of the worship services.
 After the second service, those who are ready to join are welcomed to a celebratory reception with those who have become members within the last two years.
 New members may sign the book and turn in their pledge forms right there, and join recent members in being honored by all in a welcoming ceremony led by the senior minister and witnessed by key leaders of the church.

 Upcoming Membership Exploration classes:

 Winter and Spring classes are being rescheduled; dates will be posted soon.
 You may register online or by calling the church office during the week at 206-525-8400.
 Childcare is available if requested at least 10 days in advance.